-How do you imagine the future when your story traps you in the past?
+How can you imagine the future when your story traps you in the past?

-Irene Sabatini, Winner of the 2010 Orange Award for New Writers, has written an unforgettable novel about love, agency, motherhood and bravery, showing how the dehumanising effects of political violence can shape and remake a life.
+Irene Sabatini, winner of the 2010 Orange Award for New Writers, navigates Zimbabwe’s unfolding political crises, showing how the dehumanising effects of state-sponsored violence can shape and remake a life.

 ‘Irene Sabatini, author of The Boy Next Door, superbly recreates the terror and horrifying repercussions of Mugabe’s later years of rule in this expansive literary thriller.
 It’s a tough read, but ultimately an uplifting and moving one.’
 The Times